Skip to main content

 OVERVIEW

 Founded in 1947 by Nina Vance, the Alley Theatre is a pioneer of regional theatre, and one of the leading nonprofit theatre companies in the United States.
-The Alley has been awarded the prestigious Regional Theatre Tony Award and the Texas Medal of Arts Award.
+The Alley has been awarded the prestigious Regional Theatre Tony Award® and the Texas Medal of Arts Award.
 The Alley has transferred productions to Broadway, Off-Broadway, major European Festivals, and to 40 American cities.
-Unique among regional theatres, the Alley is committed to maintaining a Resident Acting Company and providing them with work year-round.
+Unique among regional theatres, the Alley is committed to maintaining a Resident Acting Company and providing them work year-round.
 Nationally recognized directors, actors, playwrights, and designers from across the country have regularly joined the Resident Acting Company.

 HOURLY: $15/HR Minimum